garryrot/lovebug/README.md

-# Lovebug
+# Telekinesis

-Amorous event processor for Skyrim SE/AE/VR.
+Amorous event processor & bone tracker for Fallout4

-Lovebug is a middleware/framework for capturing in-game events (animations or other generic events) and generating actions for endpoints like bluetooth toy controllers.
+Telekinesis is a middleware/framework for capturing in-game events (animations or other generic events) and generating actions for endpoints like bluetooth toy controllers.

 ## Features